wtrfl/manhunt/README.md

 (This is only recommended.
 You can play with as many players as you want.
 1-4 is just the most fun.)

+## Usage
+/manhunt arg1
+arg1 being the username of the player you want to HUNT, not be a HUNTER.

 :)